docker/docs/datacenter/ucp/2.2/guides/get-support.md

 ## From the UI

 1. Log into the UCP web UI with an administrator account.
-2. In the top-left menu, click your username and choose **Support Dump**.
+2. In the top-left menu, click your username and choose **Download Logs**.

 ![](images/get-support-1.png){: .with-border}